clvrai/furniture/docs/configurations.md

 - NightTime: flat ground, dim lighting
 - Ambient: flat ground, colored lighting

-The next update will make lighting and material changes programmatic, so the user does not need to rebuild the binary for Unity changes.
 Note that objects in the Unity scene are not physically simulated.
 For example, the table is just an overlay of the invisible mujoco ground plane.